-3. The above Statement of Cash Flows has been prepared under the 'Indirect Method' as set out in Ind AS 7, 'Statement of Cash Flows';
+2 The above statement of Cash Flows has been prepared under the 'Indirect Method' as set out in Ind AS 7, 'Statement of Cash Flows'.

-- 4. The composition of Cash & Cash Equivalent has been determined based on the Accounting Policy No. 3.13; - 5.
-Figures for the previous year have been regrouped wherever considered necessary; - 6.
-Direct Taxes paid are treated as arising from operating activities and are not bifurcated between investing and financing activities;
+- 3 The Composition of Cash & Cash Equivalent has been determined based on the Accounting Policy No.3.13. - 4 Figures for the previous year has been regrouped wherever considered necessary. - 5 Direct taxes paid are treated as arising from operating activities and have not been bifurcated between investing and financing activities. - 6 The Notes are integral part of Financial Statements.